iainjmitchell/iainjmitchell.github.io/_posts/2015-01-28-full-stack-testing.markdown

 categories: nodejs, gulp
 ---

-For the latest site I've been working on, I wanted to write a couple of full stack tests using the headless browser [zombie](http://zombie.labnotes.org/).
+For the latest nodejs website I've been working on, I wanted to write a couple of full stack tests using the headless browser [zombie](http://zombie.labnotes.org/).
 I also wanted to automate the running of these tests using the task runner [gulp](http://gulpjs.com/).

 > N.B.
 If you want to try any of the following examples, you'll need the following packages from NPM: